Introduction

 A combined approach allows inspectors to:

-• Use visual checks for rapid screening
+- Use visual checks for rapid screening

-• Apply digital tools for in-depth verification
+- Apply electronic tools for in-depth authentication

-• Cross-check findings across multiple methods
+- Cross-check findings across multiple methods

 This layered strategy is a core principle of professional identity document authentication.